 Difference Between Corn Syrup & Karo Syrup

 Let’s get the record straight right at the top – Karo syrup IS corn syrup, and what it ISN’T is high fructose corn syrup.
 Confusing?
 Yes.
 But simply said, there are excellent sugars, not-so-good sugars, sugars we have to live with if we want our foods to taste good, and sugars that are definitely NOT GOOD for us.
-And a little bit of each has most certainly found its way into your diet and your body during your lifetime. moderation is the key when absorbing the good, the bad, and the ugly, especially when it comes to that Thanksgiving pecan pie staring you in the face.
+And a little bit of each has most certainly found its way into your diet and your body during your lifetime. moderation is the key when absorbing the good, the bad, and the ugly, especially when it comes to that Thanksgiving (or Friendsgiving) pecan pie staring you in the face.

 Corn syrup, which is processed into a syrup, sweetens dishes.
 Since it’s cheaper, food makers utilize syrup instead of sucrose-based processed sugar from cane or beer.
 It’s also the ingredient that pulls customers back to a product time and time again, especially children who appreciate the sweetness in their cuisine.